ntustison/ANTsXMouseBrainMapping/Manuscript/resultsDevCCF.md

 \label{fig:virtual}
 \end{figure}

+-->

 Once optimized, the resulting velocity field can be used to generate the deformable transform between any two continuous points within the time interval bounded by E11.5 and P56.
 In Figure \ref{fig:crosswarp}, we transform each atlas to the space of every other atlas using the DevCCF transform model.
 Additionally, one can use this transformation model to construct virtual templates in the temporal gaps of the DevCCF.
-This is illustrated in Figure
-\ref{fig:virtual} where we used the optimized velocity field to construct virtual templates at time point P10.3 and P20---arbitrarily chosen simply to demonstrate the concept.
-After situating these time points within the normalized time point interval, the existing adjacent DevCCF atlases on either chronological side can be warped to the desired time point.
+Given an arbitrarily chosen time point within the normalized time point interval, the existing adjacent DevCCF atlases on either chronological side can be warped to the desired time point.
 A subsequent call to one of the ANTsX template building functions then permits the construction of the template at that time point.
 Note that both of these usage examples can be found in the GitHub repository previously given.